OSC/ood-documentation/docs/_sources/installation/install-apps.rst.txt

 Active Jobs App
 ---------------

-The `Active Jobs App <https://github.com/OSC/ood-activejobs>`_ is a Ruby on Rails app that displays the current status of jobs running, queued, and held on the clusters.
+The :ref:`active-jobs` is a Ruby on Rails app that displays the current status of jobs running, queued, and held on the clusters.

 #.
 Start in the build directory for system web applications: